1,000+ Opportunities

 Save a search for “ENVIRONMENTAL PROTECTION AGENCY” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible entities include States (including the District of Columbia and territories), interstate water pollution control agencies as defined in the Federal Water Pollution Control Act, and Indian tribes qualified under CWA Section 518(e).
+Search similar grants →According to the current listing, eligibility includes: Eligible entities include States (including the District of Columbia and territories), interstate water pollution control agencies as defined in the Federal Water Pollution Control Act, and Indian tribes qualified under CWA Section 518(e).
 Requirements of the program are based on Section 106 of the Clean Water Act, 2 CFR 200 and 1500 as applicable, and 40 CFR Parts 35 and 130.
 Eligible applicant types include: State, Federally Recognized lndian Tribal Governments, U.S. Territories and possessions, Interstate.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program